Cladnic/json2html/README.md

 ```text
 npm run build
 ```
+This will generate a .html-file in the repo directory

-(4) Check so that the generated .html file is the way you want it.
+(4) Check so that the generated .html-file is the way you want it.
 Then you can move it and use it however you'd like